WVU-COSMOS/COSMOS-AFS/docs/ros_commands.md

 ros2 launch cosmos_bringup cosmos.launch.py
 ```

 The following package and node names are outdated, but the format is the same.
+For a current list of node names, see [rosgraph](/_static/rosgraph.png).
 Start the nodes as follows:

 GCS (Ground Control Station):
 ```cmd